-Semester Credit Lecture Lab Contact Hours
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 2 2 60

-Hours

-3 2 2 60

 - 1. Apply a basic understanding of an operating system. - a.
 Show basic commands of operating system software. - 2.
 Demonstrate use of the Internet. - a.
 Browse the World Wide Web - b.
 Send electronic mail. - 3.
-Demonstrate the use of Blackboard. - 4.
+Demonstrate the use of a Learning Management system. - 4.
 Illustrate the use of word processing software. - 5.
 Demonstrate the use of spreadsheet software. - 6.
 Demonstrate the use of presentation software.